 - Newfoundland and Labrador

 Social Workers Salaries in Canada

-The average salary for a social worker is around $62,893.
-This all depends on where you live and work in Canada.
+The average salary for social work in Canada is around 68,427 CAD.
+This, however, depends on where you find a job in Canada.

 - Submit your academic credentials for assessment to the Canadian Association of Social Workers (CASW);